 "I will put an end to the kingdom of Israel."
 [Hosea 1:4] "I will crush you".
 [Amos 2:13] "Fallen is Virgin Israel, never to rise again".
 [Amos 5:2].

 The state of Israel uses Bible phrases and Hebrew writings to legitimate territorial claims - by religion.
 And the truth?
 Neither Abra(ha)m nor his descendants ever got the territory he was allegedly promised while deep asleep [!]
-3000 years ago [Genesis 15:12-21].
-An overlooked anti-miracle is that God never was up to keeping his alleged word - for 3000 years or so.
+3000 years ago or so [Genesis 15:12-21].

-A "bible truth" most often needs to be taken as merely a seeming truth, to be on the safe side.
-And it hardly pays to associate with liars and fools over and over.
 The follower of Jesus is promised the spirit of truth, to be led into all truth, but not even his apostles, his closest ones, got it, or all of it.
 This stands out from reading about the two different versions about how Judas died, and the four differing versions of the resurrection scene, and so on.
 If two or more stories about the same events are true, they tell the same story.
 Period.
-Say "Facts before Bible hearsay", here too.

 "The Lord made a covenant with [soundly sleeping] Abram and said, "To your descendants I give this land, from the river of Egypt to the great river, the Euphrates - the land of the Kenites, Kenizzites, Kadmonites, Hittites, Perizzites, Rephaites, Amorites, Canaanites, Girgashites and Jebusites.
-[Genesis 15:18-21]. – That was well over three thousand years ago, and it has not come to pass since.
-They have not got or taken all of it so far, after all these thousands of years.
+[Genesis 15:18-21]. – That was over three thousand years ago, and it has not come to pass.

 Darrow, Clarence.
 Absurdities of the Bible, ed.
 E. Haldeman-Julius.
 Girard, KA: Haldeman-Julius Publications, Little Blue Book No. 1637, nd.